Rebrand for Community First Development

 Aboriginal and Torres Strait Islander communities are making exciting things happen.
 As they create businesses and ventures for their communities, sometimes projects hit a roadblock.
 When that happens, they invite Indigenous Community Volunteers (ICV) to speed community development projects up again.
 Run by First Nations people for First Nations people, ICV is a community development charity that always keeps communities and their priorities in the driver’s seat.

-As their 20-year anniversary came up, ICV wanted to refresh and renew the way they told their story.
+As their 20th anniversary came up, ICV wanted to refresh and renew the way they told their story.
 Their name confused many stakeholders, with high volumes of spurious enquiries taking up valuable time.
-They chose a new name, Community First Development, to show what they really did.
+They chose a new name, Community First Development, to show what they did.

 Once the new name was decided on, it became clear that a full rebrand was needed to keep telling the story of the name.